Ciung Wanara

+Ciung Wanara is a legend among Sundanese people, in Indonesia.
+Ciung Wanara was a nickname of Prince Manarah of Sunda–Galuh Kingdom.
+He was a relative of the famous King Sanjaya of Mataram.

-Ciung Wanara is a legend among Sundanese people, Indonesia.
-The folklore tell the legend of Sunda Galuh kingdom, the origin of Pamali River's name as well as describe the cultural ties between Sundanese and Javanese living in western part of Central Java province.
+The folklore tells the legend of the Sunda Galuh kingdom, the origin of Pamali River's name as well as describes the cultural ties between Sundanese and Javanese living in the western part of Central Java province.

-The legend of Ciung Wanara often associated with Karang Kamulyan archaeological sites, a sub district in Ciamis Regency, West Java.
+The legend of Ciung Wanara is often associated with Karang Kamulyan archaeological sites, a sub-district in Ciamis Regency, West Java.